 Temperatures gradually begin to fall and surf swell around the coast increases.
 The salmon begin their run up the Bedwell River and the many black bears find their den for the winter as Clayoquot prepares to close for the season.

 Daytime temperatures range from 9-17°C (48-62 F) in Fall.

 Arrival by scenic seaplane flight is the most popular, conveniently and generally spectacular means of transport to and from Clayoquot Wilderness Lodge.
 Clayoquot Reservations can assist with both flights and airport transfers.

 Clayoquot works with Richmond Seair Seaplanes as preferred operator, which offers service on 5, 7 or 9-seater single engine planes departing Vancouver Airport’s South River Terminal at regular scheduled times.
 Guests are advised to land at Vancouver Airport by 12 noon for the 15-minute transfer to the terminal.

-Guests may opt for private transfers to meet private charter seaplane flights to Tofino or direct to the resort dock.
+Guests may opt for private private charter seaplane flights direct to the lodge dock.